wilgru/william-gruszka-astro-portfolio/src/content/projects/giphy-gauntlet.md

   - javascript
 ---

 Web game where the player has to guess as many words based on the GIFs shown within a given timeframe.
-Includes customisation options and player stats.
+Includes customisation options and player stats